fivequarters/fusebit.io/src/_blog/_posts/oauth-refresh-token-best-practices.md

 Storing of Refresh Tokens should be in long-term safe storage:

-- Long-term: Use durable storage like a database.
+- **Long-term** Use durable storage like a database.
 It could be a relational or non-relational database.
 Just keep in consideration that your refresh token storage should survive server restarts.
 Considering in-memory storage doesn't work due to its volatile nature.

-- Safe: Use encryption-at-rest all the time.
+- **Safe** Use encryption-at-rest all the time.
 It guarantees that your refresh tokens are still safe if your storage is compromised since they're encrypted.
 Using encryption-at-rest can impact the performance of your application since the process of encryption and decryption requires processing.

 ### Consistency